KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_8_body_section_-_navigation_&_footer.md

 # Part 9: Navigation & Footer

-Most websites have a way to navigate around, let's add navigation to ours.
+Most websites have a way to navigate around.
 HTML 5 added nav and footer elements to the mix so let's practice using those!

 1. Add row sections for these as well.
 First, create the navigation section.